Catalysis in Action via Elementary Thermal Operations: Acknowledgements

-Appendix~\ref{app:special_ordering} proves Lemma~\ref{lemma:nice_order} claiming the drastic simplification of the $ \clSeto $ extremal points construction for two special initial $ \beta $-orders that are monotonic with the energy eigenvalues.
+\ref{app:special_ordering} proves Thm.~\ref{thm:nice_order} claiming the drastic simplification of the $ \clSeto $ extreme points construction for two special initial $ \beta $-orders that are monotonic with the energy eigenvalues.

-In Appendix~\ref{appendix:CETO}, we detail the methods of constructing the set of reachable states via catalytic ETOs with a qubit catalyst.
+In \ref{appendix:CETO}, we detail the methods of constructing the set of reachable states via catalytic ETO with a qubit catalyst.
 Here we also analyse an example transition obtained from this method.